-- Traps Notifications are sent as trap messages. - Inform Notifications are sent as inform messages.
+- ◆ IP Address IPv4 or IPv6 address of a new management station to receive notification message (i.e., the targeted recipient). - ♦ Version Specifies whether to send notifications as SNMP v1, v2c, or v3 traps. - Notification Type - Traps Notifications are sent as trap messages. - Inform Notifications are sent as inform messages.
 Note that this option is only available for version 2c and 3 hosts.
 (Default: traps are used) - Timeout The number of seconds to wait for an acknowledgment before resending an inform message.
 (Range: 0-2147483647 centiseconds; Default: 1500 centiseconds) - Retry times The maximum number of times to resend an inform message if the recipient does not acknowledge receipt.
-(Range: 0-255; Default: 3) - Local User Name The name of a local user which is used to identify the source of SNMPv3 trap messages sent from the local switch.
-(Range: 1-32 characters)

-If an account for the specified user has not been created (page 363), one will be automatically generated.

-Remote User Name - The name of a remote user which is used to identify the source of SNMPv3 inform messages sent from the local switch.
-(Range: 1-32 characters)

-If an account for the specified user has not been created (page 365), one will be automatically generated.

-- UDP Port Specifies the UDP port number used by the trap manager.
+(Range: 0-255; Default: 3) - ◆ Local User Name The name of a local user which is used to identify the source of SNMPv3 trap messages sent from the local switch.
+(Range: 1-32 characters) - If an account for the specified user has not been created (page 363), one will be automatically generated. - Remote User Name The name of a remote user which is used to identify the source of SNMPv3 inform messages sent from the local switch.
+(Range: 1-32 characters) - If an account for the specified user has not been created (page 366), one will be automatically generated. - UDP Port Specifies the UDP port number used by the trap manager.
 (Default: 162) - Security Level When trap version 3 is selected, you must specify one of the following security levels.
 (Default: noAuthNoPriv) - noAuthNoPriv There is no authentication or encryption used in SNMP communications. - AuthNoPriv SNMP communications use authentication, but the data is not encrypted. - AuthPriv SNMP communications use both authentication and encryption.